-Mexico has been working to make itself an attractive destination for foreign companies looking to offshore all or some of their manufacturing activities.
-The country has taken a number of steps to accomplish this goal.
-The North American Free Trade Agreement makes Mexico an ideal location for organizations looking to produce high quality products in the country and then export them to other locations without incurring a tax.
+Mexico has been working to make itself an attractive destination for foreign companies looking to move all or some of their manufacturing activities.
+Multiple free trade agreements make Mexico an ideal location for organizations looking to produce high quality products in the country and then export them to other locations without incurring a tax.

-However, the single most important move made by the Mexican government to entice foreign companies to move there is the de-privatization of its energy sources.
+However, many experts think that the single most important move made by the Mexican government to entice foreign companies to move there is the de-privatization of its energy sources.

 For roughly 80 years, Petróleos Mexicanos - a state-run company commonly referred to as Pemex - managed Mexico's natural gas and oil resources.
 However, due to antiquated practices and inefficient operations, in 2014 the government of Mexico became open to working with energy firms outside of the country to come in and modernize the established infrastructure.